makeswift/makeswift-mini/README.md

 We expect to be able to run your submission, so please ensure your code is functional.

 This assignment is purposefully open-ended.
 We will evaluate your submission holistically.
 The goal is to see how you approach complex problems, architect solutions, and communicate your design decisions.

+## Submission

+When you're ready to submit your assignment:

+1. Create a public repository on GitHub with your solution
+2. Deploy your application to a hosting service (e.g., Vercel, Netlify, GitHub Pages, etc.)
+3. Add the deployed application link to your GitHub repository details
+4. Send us the link to your GitHub repository

 ## Questions?